MicrosoftDocs/well-architected/well-architected/saas/governance.md

 To help ensure the success of your business, it's critical to understand the costs to run your solution.
 You need to analyze, manage, and optimize these costs effectively while maintaining control over them.
 When you start building your solution on Azure, you can use tools like the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) to estimate your costs.
 After you deploy resources, you can use [Microsoft Cost Management](/azure/cost-management-billing/costs/overview-cost-management) to analyze, manage, and optimize your cloud spending.

-For more information about how to track and control costs for SaaS and how to bill your customers, see [Usage monitoring and billing for SaaS workloads on Azure](./billing-cost-management.md).
+For more information about how to track and control costs for SaaS and how to bill your customers, see [Billing and cost management for SaaS workloads on Azure](./billing-cost-management.md).

 ### Design considerations